samuel-bohman/my-personal-website/content/home/about.md

 # About me

 I am passionate about finding insights in data through mathematical tools and presenting those insights to non-technical audiences.
-You can find me on [StackExchange](https://stackexchange.com/users/7449689/samuel?tab=accounts) and [RStudio Community](https://community.rstudio.com/u/samuel/summary).
+In my spare time, I like to study and work out.